Rules of The Game

 • Goal Kicks: When the ball crosses the end line and was last played by the attacking team, the defensive team will be awarded a goal kick.
 The goal kick will be taken from inside the goalkeeper's "6 yard box" and is allowed to cross the midfield line in the air.
 Goal kicks do not need to exit the penalty box before being played by the kicking team.
 Defending players must stand outside the penalty box while the kick is being taken.

-• Aside from a few league specific rules listed on this page, all current FIFA rules apply.
+• Aside from a few “league specific rules” listed on this page, all current FIFA rules apply.

-• After a glove save, the goalkeeper may place the ball on the floor and use their feet like a field player.
+• After a glove save, the goalkeeper may place the ball on the floor and use their feet to dribble like a field player.
 Goalkeepers are not allowed to pick the ball up after they have deliberately played the ball to the floor.
 Any violation of this rule will be treated as a hand ball.

 • Players may exit the field along the nearest end or sideline.